httpie/cli/docs/packaging/linux-arch/README.md

-# HTTPie on Arch Linux and derived
+# HTTPie on Arch Linux, and derived

 Welcome to the documentation about **packaging HTTPie for Arch Linux**.